EisenhornE/Breakout/README.md

 ## Contact

 If you want to contact me, you can reach me at my email: cjinicor@gmail.com or in my Discord: eisenhorn6232

+## Changelogs

+v1.1:

+- Fixed the resolution to fit WebGL screen size.
+- Fixed the additional life mechanic

+v1.2:

+- Fixed the game freezing when restarting the game or returning to main menu when you're in the middle of the game.
+- Added extra buttons to accomodate WebGL playstyle.
+- Added a Win Scenario